amalgam8/amalgam8/README.md

 Refer to the [amalgam8 overview](https://github.com/amalgam8/amalgam8.github.io/blob/master/overview.md#tenant-process) for details.

 ## Usage
-A prebuild Docker iamge is available at Docker Hub.
+A prebuild Docker image is available at Docker Hub.
 Install Docker 1.8 or 1.9 and run the following:

 ```docker pull amalgam8/a8-sidecar:0.1```